jgrss/zones/README.md

 ### Planned support

-Currently, polygon zones are supported, but support for point data will also be added.
+Currently, vector points are supported for `PointStats`, but support for tabular x,y data will also be added.